bugsbugsbux/notes-on-nix/notes-on-nix.md

 Whitespace is generally not significant, thus most nix-expressions may be written in a single line.
 Here is an example where a space makes all the difference: `let foo=1; bar=foo -1; bar` (returns value of bar:
-0) while this gives an error "undefined variable 'foo-1'":
+`0`) while the following gives an error "undefined variable 'foo-1'":
 `let foo=1; bar=foo-1; bar`.

 `#` comments the rest of the line, while `/*` starts a comment which